+Direct spark igniter utilizes a spark gap to initiate gas combustion in the burner.
 Igniter is mounted next to burner through gas/air mixer.
 The igniter also serves as means for proving main burner flame by flame rectification.
-In the event of a lack of flame signal on three (3) consecutive trials for ignition, IBC will flash the VALVE light when locked out due to failed ignition.
+In the event of a lack of flame signal on three (3) consecutive trials for ignition, IBC will lockout and display Error Code 62.

-5 - Draft Inducer Temperature Safety Switch
+Draft Inducer Temperature Safety Switch

-Draft Inducer Temperature Safety Switch is a disc thermostat (180°F setpoint) located on induced draft fan outlet port.
+Draft Inducer Temperature Safety Switch is a disc thermostat (180 °F setpoint) located on induced draft fan outlet port.
 Switch protects inducer and vent pipe from potential high temperature condition for discharging flue gases.
 Condition would typically be result of higher high limit control setting or over firing.
 Temperature safety switch automatically resets when the vent temperature decreases.
-(15°F switch differential).
+(15 °F switch differential).